Marraff/machine-learning/README.md

-This is repository for school subject SUNS
+This is repository for school subject machine learning and neural natworks